 Great Smoky Mountains National Park: Deep Creek Campground

-Nestled in the crook of the far western reach of North Carolina, we stopped at Deep Creek Campground in the Great Smoky Mountains National Park as a convenient one-night camping stopover on the way to Cloudland Canyon State Park, Georgia.
+Nestled in the crook of the far western reach of North Carolina, we stopped at Deep Creek Campground in the Great Smoky Mountains National Park as a convenient one-night camping and hiking stopover on the way to Cloudland Canyon State Park, Georgia.
 Even though we only stayed a day, believe us when we say that you could easily make Deep Creek your basecamp and cook up a complete Smoky Mountain holiday without ever having to go any further.

 As an end of the school year celebration, the girls and I headed out on a tent camping road trip to the mountains.
 The last class finished at 12:15 pm, and we were on the road by 1 pm to reach Deep Creek Campground, the North Carolina side of the Great Smoky Mountains National Park.
 It was a brief stay, since Cloudland Canyon State Park was our first goal, but with a late start, we needed a stopover and a lovely stop it was.

 Just three miles north of charming Bryson City, North Carolina, Deep Creek Campground has strictly first-come, first-served campsites except the three group sites which can be reserved online.
 Located on popular Deep Creek, this Great Smoky Mountains National Park campground is perfect for water recreation – tubing, fly fishing, and swimming – as well as access to three beautiful waterfalls: Juney Whank Falls, Tom Branch Falls, and Indian Creek Falls.

 The week before the Memorial Day holiday, the tent-only walk-in Loop C of Deep Creek Campground was quiet and mostly empty.
 We noted the waterfront campsite we wanted, and then headed back to the registration kiosk to pay ($21/night).
 There are 42 walk-in campsites with an additional 50 campsites for RV/tent use.

 The campsites in Loop C are grouped close together in a large area with numerous tulip poplars providing filtered shade.
 Don't expect privacy during the busy summer months.
 Also, watch out for poison ivy near the river's edge.